Are you sure you want to leave this community? Leaving the community will revoke any permissions you have been granted in this community.

 Description and use examples of dkNET tools and services

-dkNET.org provides tools and services covering 4 areas.
-The primary mission of dkNET it to make it easier for researchers to find and use research resources like antibodies, organisms, software tools and data.
+dkNET.org provides tools and services covering a variety of areas.
+The primary mission of dkNET is to make it easier for researchers to find and use research resources like antibodies, organisms, software tools and data.

 Resource reports are based on a unique integrated data set and analytics platform that combines Research Resource Identifiers (RRIDs), text mining and data aggregation to provide: